justinrous/justinrous/README.md

 I am a current student studying computer science at Oregon State University.
 I have a keen interest in web development and currently working on a full stack e-commerce website.
-I'm currently learning React and would like to build a beginner-friendly project to supplement my learning.
+I'm currently learning React and would like to build a project to supplement my learning.
 Feel free to reach out to me on LinkedIn if you would like to collaborate. www.linkedin.com/in/justin-rous